David Lopez-Carr: Early life

 Lopez-Carr had a rural upbringing in New Hampshire and Maine.
-He graduated from high school in Maine and attended Bates College in 1993.
+He graduated from high school in Maine where he was a multi-sport and state record-breaking athlete.
+He graduated Bates College College Phi Beta Kappa, Magna Cum Laude, and with Highest Honors in 1993.
 After graduating, he had a brief stint as a legislative assistant for former US Senate Majority Leader, George Mitchell.
-Specifically, Lopez-Carr worked in Ecuador on a Fulbright grant.
+Subsequently, Lopez-Carr worked in Ecuador on a Fulbright grant.
 There he also worked as a tour guide in the Ecuadorian Amazon and as a Spanish and English translator of Latin American history, poetry and environmental law.
 He went on to become a graduate researcher with the Carolina Population Center at the University of North Carolina.

 He has lived, worked, and traveled in over 70 countries worldwide and speaks Spanish, Portuguese, Italian, French, and rudimentary Q’eqchí Maya.
 Professor López-Carr uses mixed methods to examine potential win-win outcomes for people and the environment.

 Education

 Lopez-Carr graduated from Orono High School and studied abroad for a year in La Palma del Condado, Huelva, Spain.
 He attended Bates College in 1993.
 He went on to become a graduate researcher with the Carolina Population Center at the University of North Carolina.
 After receiving a PhD in Geography from the University of North Carolina in 2002, he was a NIH post-doctoral fellow in Biostatistics in the School of Public Health and Carolina Population Center.